 Foreign National Visiting Scholars

-A visiting scientist agreement may need to be signed prior to the visiting scholar’s arrival.
+A Visiting Scientist Agreement (VSA) may need to be signed prior to the visiting scholar’s arrival.
 This agreement is ordinarily entered into between the visiting scientist and the sponsoring department and their Dean.
+Questions about the VSA should be addressed to Victor Sosa, Director, Contracts and Export Controls.

 This attestation within the H-1B and J-1 visa application package asks UNH to affirm that either (1) the prospective employee will not be exposed to controlled technology or information that would require an export license; or (2) an export license will be secured by UNH prior to the employee being given access to that controlled technology or information.
 In order to complete this part of the application, the department sponsor, Chairperson, and Dean must assess and understand the controls that apply to the sorts of technology/technical data that the prospective employee will require access to as part of their employment.